tlwilliams895/curriculum-docs/src/guide/accessibility.rst

 of audio and video, developers should double check that they have provided as many accessibility aids as possible.

-Since many users are already accustomed to YouTube’s platform, one quick thing a developer can do to ease the user’s experience can be providing a link to the video on YouTube in addition to embedding it within the site.
+Since many users are already accustomed to YouTube's platform, one quick thing a developer can do to ease the user's experience can be providing a link to the video on YouTube in addition to embedding it within the site.